melisgl/try/README.md

 trial's own [`TRIAL-START`][b664] and [`VERDICT`][52e1].
-If their `CONDITION` argument is an `EVENT` (`RETRY-TRIAL` has a special case here), they also record it (as in [`RECORD-EVENT`][ce49]) to ensure that when they handle an `EVENT` in the debugger or programatically that event is not dropped.
+If their `CONDITION` argument is an `EVENT` (`RETRY-TRIAL` has a special case here), they also record it (as in [`RECORD-EVENT`][ce49]) to ensure that when they handle an `EVENT` in the debugger or programmatically that event is not dropped.

 <a id="x-28TRY-3AABORT-TRIAL-20FUNCTION-29"></a>